nektro/WebUtils/README.md

 # WebUtils
-A collections of JavaScript libraries that help making websites, web apps, and games easier.
+A collections of JavaScript libraries that help making web sites, apps, and games easier.

 ----
 ### general.js